jrosco/mwhois/README.md

 ==================

 Dependencies:
-Python >= 2.7.3
+* Python >= 2.7.3 (Python 3 not supported yet)
-Python Module wx (can still run mwhois without this module, but only via the command line)
+* Python Module wx (can still run mwhois without this module, but only via the command line)

 1. Download zip file mwhois.zip
 2. Unzip mwhois.zip